vlrprbttst/wutsapp/readme.md

 ## Conversations

-The conversations are manually trascribed from popular random websites like Cheezburger, Facebook, Google Images or similar sources using search queries such as: instant message fails, chat fails etc.
+The conversations are manually transcribed from popular websites like Cheezburger, Facebook, Google Images or similar sources using search queries such as: instant message fails, chat fails etc.

 ## Device Mockups